ZaymonFC/Zaymon.dev/content/blog/Humanise-your-match-statements-with-types/index.md

 | CannotDeleteAdminAsUser
 | NotPermitted
 ```
 > It should be noted that this type `DeletionActions` should be __as specific__ as possible.
-Since there is no case for reuse and it's visibility is private we really want to
-tailor the type to the expression at hand.
+Since there is no case for reuse and its visibility is private we really want to tailor the type to the expression at hand.

 We can encode our match logic into a static constructor which is a member of the type `DeletionActions`.